-If you enjoyed this bit of musing, and would like me to be able to write them more, feel free to head over to my Liberapay and find out why I’m asking you to help me pay for my student loan.
+If you enjoyed this bit of musing, and would like me to be able to write them more, feel free to head over to my Liberapay or Ko-fi and help me make payments on my student debt.
 Alternatively, check out my support page for more info.

 While I say a Swedish perspective, I only mean me, and my relationship with racism as a Swedish person.

 After a lot of the recent days’ discussions (back in January) about race, racism, and whiteness got me thinking, especially since most of the conversation was from an American perspective.
 That perspective doesn’t apply to me, not entirely, but there’s an assumption that my relationship to my being white ought to be the same as an American white person.
 Now, I’m aware that whiteness and being white is two different things, as whiteness is an ideology about supremacy.

 While this post intended to reflect on whiteness, I find that I didn’t do that this time, so I hope to follow up with another post when I get those thoughts back on track, here follows a post about racism and the n-word in Sweden:

 First, I want to talk about one angle of the Swedish perspective, which is about the N-word.
 In the USA this word is a lot worse, because of its history there.
 Not because the rest of us don’t have racism, but because of how the word was used.
 This means that if you engage with people who are not from the USA they are unlikely to understand just how strong that negative connotation is, they might not understand why its a big no-no to say it.